Krishna1694/AI-Assistant/Readme.md

 ```bash
 pip install -r requirements.txt
 ```
+**Note**: requirements.txt contain all necessary yet also some unnecessary listings, will update SOON.

 ### Run the application:

 You have two ways to run Zion depending on your needs: